loanmarket/mycrm-lodgement-sample/README.md

 ### Use of TLS
 All HTTP calls MUST be made using HTTPS incorporating TLS >= 1.2.

-### Use of MTLS
-All communication between Loan Market and the lodgement target systems MUST incorporate MTLS as part of the TLS handshake.

 ## Backchannel

 POST Lodgement/{LixiStandard}/Backchannel